celenityy/Phoenix/README.md

 Phoenix is a suite of configurations & advanced modifications for Mozilla Firefox, designed to put the user first.

-Phoenix strives to create the best browsing experience possible, and does so through enhancing user privacy, security, and freedom.
-We also include various other QOL tweaks & nice-to-have features where possible.
+Phoenix strives to create the best browsing experience possible, and does so through significantly enhancing user privacy, security, and freedom.
+We also include various other QOL tweaks, performance enhancements, & nice-to-have features where possible.

+**It is highly recommended for all users to read our Wiki [here](https://codeberg.org/celenity/Phoenix/wiki)

 # Motivation